 Only direct skips (outright transfers to skip persons or transfers to trusts that have only skip persons as beneficiaries and meet certain other criterion) can qualify for this GST tax annual exclusion.
 So, if the transfer is to a trust, it can still qualify for the GST tax annual exclusion but only if:

-- each skip person’s share is held in an account separate from the others or there are separate trusts for each.
+- the trust is for the benefit of an individual skip person (or, if there are multiple skip persons as beneficiaries, then each skip person’s share must held in an account separate from the others or there must be separate subtrusts for each); and

 Such entities are often called vested or subtrust trusts since the trust can benefit only one beneficiary and, at that person’s death, assets in the trust must be included in the vested beneficiary’s estate.
 Planners should note that the typical life insurance trust will not qualify.